STAY INSPIRED

 Support structures are essential in SLA printing to uphold parts of the model that would otherwise be free-floating.
 These supports must be carefully designed to balance strength and ease of removal, ensuring they can be taken off without damaging the final print.

-After printing, SLA parts require post-processing, which typically includes support removal, washing in a solvent to remove any uncured resin, and then curing in a UV chamber to achieve the final material properties.
-Additional steps might include sanding, painting, or coating to improve the appearance and durability of the print.
+After printing, resin parts require post-processing, which typically includes support removal, washing in a solvent to remove any uncured resin, and then curing in a UV chamber to achieve the final material properties.

 3DSPRO SLA Printed Vase